 [03-APR-17] When we send a command of the form xxB0 to the A2080A, its current consumption, as measured by the Diagnostic Instrument, increases as high as 1000 mA.

 We find a vulnerability in firmware P2080A03.abl.
-When we send a command with power level zero following a command for which the power level is not zero, there is a chance that a switching signal for one of the buck converters will be stuck hi, causing the LED to flash and the LWDAQ power supplies to be brought down.
+When we send a command with power level zero following a command for which the power level is not zero, there is a chance that a switching signal for one of the buck converters will be stuck HI, causing the LED to flash and the LWDAQ power supplies to be brought down without blowing the fuse.
 We fix this vulnerability in P2080A04.abl.

 [27-APR-17] When an LED is damaged, or loaded imperfectly, it can act like an open circuit.
 When we turn on the buck converter, Cn1 charges up to 30V.
 If Cn1 is rated at 6.3 V it may fail open-circuit or closed-circuit.
 We load 10 μF 35V in place of C011 and obtain the following trace for ripple on the LED voltage (Y) for power level 7 and Rn1 = 0.1 Ω.